jsoma/playfair-projects/projects/mathias-born/3_weather_forecast/STORY.md

 ---
-title: Do forecasters weather the storm?
+	title: "Do forecasters weather the storm?"
-summary: Most people rely on it -- even if they would't call this information reliable: How good or bad is the weather forecast in reality?
-I will scrape some information of the five days forecast from major forecast providers in Switzerland and compare it to the measurements five days later.
+	summary: "Most people rely on it -- even if they would't call this information reliable: How good or bad is the weather forecast in reality?
+I will scrape some information of the five days forecast from major forecast providers in Switzerland and compare it to the measurements five days later."
 ---

 Possible headlines: